joshpanebianco/symmetrical-journey/README.md

 # Project 3 - GA SEI-36 - Travel Recommendations Site

-For my final project at the Software Engineering Immersive program at General Assembly was a travel recommendation site focused on people visiting Sydney for the first time.
+My final project at the Software Engineering Immersive program at General Assembly was a travel recommendation site focused on people visiting Sydney for the first time.

 Link to the live demo: https://fierce-spire-62709.herokuapp.com/